 Credit card annual fees for points collectors are a fact of life.
 If you want a card that will earn you the most points, you’re almost certain to have to pay a fee with the card.
 But are there any ways to waive the annual fee?

-There are often offers that may waive the fee in first year, but more often than not you’ll be left to pay the fee once your first year is up.
-But – there’s no harm in asking your bank if there’s any account retention offers available to you before the fee is charged.
+There are often offers that may waive the fee in the first year, but more often than not, you’ll be left to pay the fee once your first year is up.
+However, there’s no harm in asking your bank if there are any account retention offers available to you before the fee is charged.

 This guide helps build a crowd-sourced list of banks, credit cards and tactics you can employ to help get your annual fees reduced or waived entirely, for you to understand and take advantage of if you decide to do the same.